Meet Austin Bar member, Devin Black.

-What do you like the most about being in the legal field?
+What do you like most about being in the legal field?

-To read the full member spotlight, click here.
+To read the entire Austin Bar Member Spotlight, click here.

 The member spotlight is planned as a new recurring feature on the Austin Bar website, subject to space availability.
 If you are an Austin Bar member and would like to be considered for a spotlight, or if you would like to nominate a member for the spotlight, please contact Britni Rachal.